 8th International Meeting

-First information on the 8th Internation Meeting, taking place on April 21. - 22., you can find now on its congress website here.
+The Preliminary Program of the 8th Internation Meeting, taking place on April 21. - 22., is now available on our congress website here.

 The State of North Rhine-Westphalia has established a research program to support young scientist.

 It was not simple for the international jury for the selection of three young scientists who can now build their own working group.
 Read more here.

 Chance discovery.
 Scientists at the Institute of Reconstructive Neurobiology in Bonn found a new mechanism affecting migration of neurons within the brain.
 Find the press release here.
 (DOI: 10.1038/nn.3583)

 Report of the European Science Foundation calls for public endorsement and funding

 The recent report gives also a good overview about the legislation in Europe for working with human embryonic cells.
 Report